Updated 09/02/2021 with steps for combating halo and horns effect in recruitment.

 While unconscious bias comes in many forms, ultimately it’s a pervasive force that once identified in an organisation, is near impossible to consciously rectify.
 That’s why we decided to create an anonymous recruitment platform.

 At Applied, we believe that blind hiring is a surefire way to ensure all hiring decisions are made fairly.
 In our current climate, companies cannot afford to make the wrong hiring decision.
-That’s why many use blind hiring to help create innovative, passionate and hard-working teams.
-Get started today by requesting a free trial of the Applied platform.
+That’s why many use blind hiring software to help create innovative, passionate and hard-working teams.
+Start today by requesting a free trial of the Applied platform.